pli01/k8s-cluster-api-starter/openstack/deploy/README.md

  - cluster mgmt is installed on bastion instance
  - workload cluster will be deployed in existing subnet

+We use following components:
+- cluster-api
+- cluster-api-provider-openstack
+- kube-vip
+- metallb
+- ingress-nginx

 # prepare mgmt instance

 ```bash